Party for Socialism and Liberation: International affairs

 PSL calls for a 90% cut to the military budget of the United States, the closure of all overseas military bases, and a halt of American aid to Israel.

-PSL supports the Worker's Party of North Korea.
-PSL describes North Korea as a "communist government" and North Korea as "one of the few top-to-bottom, actually-existing, alternatives to the global capitalist system".
+PSL supports the Workers' Party of Korea, the ruling party of North Korea, which PSL describes as a "communist government" and "one of the few top-to-bottom, actually-existing, alternatives to the global capitalist system".
 PSL has defended North Korea's human rights record against criticism by the United Nations, which it calls "thinly veiled justification for U.S. aggression toward North Korea", and argues that "conditions in North Korea are vastly better than those in other developing countries".
 PSL supports North Korea's nuclear weapons program.

-PSL supports the Communist Party of China, criticizing only Chinese economic reforms into a "market socialist economy".
+PSL supports the Communist Party of China, criticizing only its economic reforms concerning a "market socialist economy".
 PSL argues that "militant political defense of the Chinese government" is necessary to stave off "counterrevolution, imperialist intervention and dismemberment".
 PSL defends China's human rights record, and strongly denies that the People's Liberation Army massacred peaceful student protestors in the 1989 Tiananmen Square protests and massacre.
-PSL denies that China has suppressed democracy in Hong Kong.
+PSL denies that China has suppressed democracy in Hong Kong during the 2019–2020 Hong Kong protests.

 PSL supported the 2014 Russian annexation of Crimea.
-PSL did not support the Russian invasion of Ukraine in 2022, but blamed the invasion on NATO and the United States.
+PSL did not support the Russian invasion of Ukraine in 2022, but blamed the Russo-Ukrainian war on NATO and the United States.
 In its statement on "Russia's military intervention", PSL highlighted the "plight of ethnic Russians [...] in the Donbas", Russia's "legitimate security concerns", and NATO's "provocative behavior".

 PSL opposes American-led intervention in the Syrian civil war, and has generally been supportive of former Syrian President Bashar al-Assad, and Russian intervention in the conflict.
 PSL denies that the Syrian government used chemical weapons.

+PSL and Code Pink are on the coordinating committee for Neville Roy Singham's International People's Assembly (IPA).
+The International People's Assembly also includes Singham's thank tank Tricontinental.
+PSL coordinates with IPA, the People's Forum, Al-Awada, the Palestine Youth Movement and the ANSWER coalition as organizers of the Shut it Down for Palestine coalition.